EXPLAINER: Why did judge drop Rittenhouse gun charge? - NewsBreak

 EXPLAINER: Why did judge drop Rittenhouse gun charge?

-MADISON, Wis.
-(AP) — On the surface, it looked like prosecutors’ easiest task at Kyle Rittenhouse’s murder trial would be convicting him of a much less significant charge — being a minor in possession of a firearm.
+On the surface, it looked like prosecutors' easiest task at Kyle Rittenhouse s murder trial would be convicting him of a much less significant charge — being a minor in possession of a firearm.

 With legal experts saying prosecutors struggled to counter the Illinois man's claims of self-defense, the best bet for a conviction looked like the gun charge.
 But Rittenhouse's defense team dug up an exception to the prohibition and Judge Bruce Schroeder dismissed the count Monday, just hours before jurors got the case.